nerone-davanti-al-corpo-di-agrippina

 ————————

-Oh yeah, poisons were a big thing in those days.
-There was no forensic science then.
-You could poison someone and pass it off as a stomach ache and no one was the wiser.
+Oh yeah, poisons were a big deal in those days.
+There was no forensic science then, so you could poison someone and pass it off as a stomach ache and no one was the wiser.
 Members of the elite financed and maintained hidden laboratories, churning out ever more exotic poisons.

 What separated the men from the boys was the ability to develop antidotes in case you were poisoned.
 You had to have the resources to pay highly qualified chemists to develop not only the poisons but also their antidotes, just in case.
 And you had to be rich enough to have a dungeon full of slaves to try your concoctions out on.

-The chemists very lavish lives.
+The chemists led lavish lives.
 As long as they produced potent poisons, they were rewarded handsomely, awarded vast estates and armies of Nubian slaves.
 But often those lavish lives were short ones.
-A chemist could be executed on suspicion of leaking secrets to adversaries or killed out of spite for a rival nobleman.
+A chemist could be executed on just the suspicion of leaking secrets to adversaries or he could be killed out of spite for moonlighting for another nobleman.
+In the end, most chemists were put to death when their masters died.

 One of the more well known chemists of the time was a broad named Locusta.
-A favorite of Nero, she was executed by his successor, the moment Nero was assassinated.
+She was the go-to girl for Rome’s power moms.
+A favorite of Nero’s, she was executed by his successor, Servius Galba, the moment Nero was assassinated.
+Galba himself was beaten to death by the Praetorian Guard a year later.

-Aren’t you glad you weren’t there in ancient Rome?
+Aren’t you glad you weren’t living in ancient Rome?
 Phew!
+Who says the world is a more violent place now, eh?